 How to Pay Your Bills With Cryptocurrency in Australia

-It’s easy to pay your bills with crypto on Cointree.
+It’s easy to pay your bills with crypto.
 All you need is the biller information and you can make a payment in minutes.
 Now, your crypto is much more than an investment; it's something you can use in your everyday life.
-This year, usage of Cointree’s bill pay feature has more than doubled.

-In this article, we go through the seven simple steps to pay your bills with crypto.
-But first, let’s see why more and more Australians are paying their bills with crypto.
+In this article, we go through the five reasons why more and more Australians are paying their bills with crypto.

 Why pay your bills with crypto?